Nekmo/amazon-dash/README.rst

      :alt: Requirements Status

+**DEVELOPMENT BRANCH**: The current branch is a development version.
+Go to the stable release by clicking on `the master branch <https://github.com/Nekmo/amazon-dash/tree/master>`_.

 Python Amazon Dash
 ##################
 Hack your Amazon Dash to run what you want.
 Without welders.
 For the entire family.